Have you ever had an Investment with Reliance Mutual?

 You could be owed £1,000s in compensation if Reliance Mutual mis-sold you your Investment.

-Many consumers may have been mis-sold their Investments by Reliance Mutual, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
-Reliance Mutual may have misinformed consumers about their Investments that were linked to the Stock Market & a majority of customers across the UK may have been put into the wrong risk category, putting more of their own money at risk.
+Many customers may have been mis-sold their Investments by Reliance Mutual, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
+Reliance Mutual may have misinformed customers about their Investments that were linked to the Stock Market & a majority of consumers across the UK may have been put into the wrong risk category, putting more of their own money at risk.